 From 2017 to 2018, Ms. Cole served as a law clerk to the Hon.
 Susan D. Wigenton of the United States District Court for the District of New Jersey.
-Prior to joining the firm, Ms. Cole was a student prosecutor for the United States Attorney’s Office in the Eastern District of New York.
+Prior to joining the Firm, Ms. Cole was a student prosecutor for the United States Attorney’s Office in the Eastern District of New York.
 She earned her graduate degree from John Jay College of Criminal Justice where she focused her research on the link between cultural biases, sub-cultural beliefs and policing.
-She has also spent time teaching in impoverished communities in Costa Rica.
+She has also spent time teaching in communities in Costa Rica.

 Representative Matters have included: